Benga-boy/neo-asteroid-app/README.md

 * I Tested out all the api endpoints in Insomnia to make sure I was getting back the correct data and also to get familiar with the data.
 * Create React app using the GA React template generator
 * The next step is to fetch the data in Asteroids.js and console logging it the ensure I was getting back the correct data.
+* I decided not to use axios to fetch my data just to keep things a bit vanilla.
 * To then complete task 1, displayed the the data in the UI using bulma cards.
 Also, add a feature that allows the to click on an Asteroid card, taking them to the single page for that Asteroid, displaying more info.
+* Data has no image property, so append image property at random to the returned data
 * Task 1 complete with added feature.
 * To finish off on day one.
 Write the fuunction to fetch the data for Task 2 and Task 3, logging them unto the console.